usgs/strec/README.md

 that adhere to this standard are listed at
 <a href="http://www.scipy.org/install.html">http://www.scipy.org/install.html</a>.

-*NB* The Pyzo distribution installs Python 3.3, which is incompatible with the 2.x Python code in STREC.
+<em>NB: The Pyzo distribution installs Python 3.3, which is incompatible with the 2.x Python
+code in STREC.</em>

 Final dependencies
 ------------------